 - Toward the end of its run, the Toronto production of The Phantom of the Opera cast Paul Stanley as the Phantom.
 He was generally well-received and even got some KISS fans interested in musical theatre.
 While Phantom has generally avoided this, it did bring back Michael Crawford to the role for a brief time on Broadway, Robert Guillame was the first-ever black Phantom in the national touring company, and equally well-known Norm Lewis became the first black actor to play the title role in the Broadway production in 2014.

 - As it's Broadway run wound down, Miss Saigon brought back Lea Salonga, the first actress to play Kim.

 - During its final year on Broadway, Aida cast well known R&B stars in the title role, such as Toni Braxton, Deborah Cox and Michelle Williams.
 While this usually paid off in singing ability, the acting sometimes left a lot to be desired.

-- Both Groucho Marx and Eric Idle have been cast in the roll of Ko-Ko in The Mikado, and handled the role quite well.
-It certainly helped that both were accomplished Deadpan Snarkers.
+- Groucho Marx, Eric Idle, and Dudley Moore have all played the role of Ko-Ko in The Mikado, and handled it quite well.
+It certainly helped that they accomplished Deadpan Snarkers.